-Thesis prospectus approval is required to be completed as students successfully defend their prospectuses and must be completed prior to applying for internship.
+Thesis prospectus approval must be completed prior to applying for internship.
 Committee approvals are coordinated through GRADPROGRESS.

 An optional co-authorship agreement form is available for use by the student and committee as the thesis progresses toward completion and possible publication.
+See Diane Hancock.